 If you are traveling East to West the Midpoint sign will be on your right, directly opposite the Midpoint Cafe - a wonderful place to stop for a bite to eat and to refresh yourself for the second half of your journey.

 Ah, the unofficial conclusion of historic Route 66 - a spot that beckons road-weary travelers to pause and proclaim "I've made it!"
 Sure, it may not be the official end of the route, but it's a prime spot for that perfect photo op.
 Just like the sign at the beginning of the journey, this location is often teeming with contented adventurers eager to capture the moment.

 Head to Santa Monica Pier for this great photo op.

-The song includes the verse "Well, I'm a standing on a corner in Winslow, Arizona and such a fine sight to see".
-Now, you too can stand on the corner give your best rock and roll pose!
+Yes, this park was created to commemorate that very same song.
+As the song goes, "Well, I'm a standing on a corner in Winslow, Arizona and such a fine sight to see".
+And now you too can stand on that very same corner and strike your best rock and roll pose!